AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/small_infill_areas_overextruded.md

         - Knocking over parts if you have excessive curling

 ### Solid Infill Considerations
-If you choose to set solid infill to "not connected" (in addition to the *top* solid infill described above), make sure you also check "only retract when crossing perimeters".
+- Further small improvements may be made by also setting solid infill to "not connected".

-Personally I don't find "not connected" solid infill necessary, considering the potential conflict with the below retraction setting.
-I only use "not connected" for my top infill.
+- However, :warning: make sure you also check "only retract when crossing perimeters".

 - ![](/images/troubleshooting/small_infill_overextruded/not_connected_solid_setting.png)